About The Virtulab Ltd

 We are committed to protecting the security of your personal information.
 We use a variety of measures, including but not limited to firewalls, antivirus on the PC’s that we use and SSL encryption on our website in order to protect your personal information from:

-The data that we collect from you may be processed and/or transferred to, and/or stored on all TVL company computers and computers belonging to TVL key personnel, who will require certain data to make company decisions and referrals for the benefit of clients and partners.
+The data that we collect from you may be processed and/or transferred to, and/or stored on all TVL company servers, computers and computers belonging to TVL key personnel, who will require certain data to make company decisions and referrals for the benefit of clients and partners.
+The data will also be stored by third party companies and/or contractors as mentioned with who we conduct business.
 By submitting your personal data, you agree to this transfer, storing or processing.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.

 We are obliged to retain accurate data and only retain personal data for as long as we need it for our legitimate business interests, in accordance to the legislation.